 Logistics: how the collection and transportation of used containers is designed?
-Whether reverse Unintended consequences: could DRS result vending machines (RVMs) - automated machines in the increased use of alternative materials or changes in consumption?
-How would this be that utilise advanced technology to identify, sort, collect and process used beverage containers monitored?
-To avoid fraud, could tamper-proof or manual collection systems would be preferred. labels or monitoring from local community groups Where collection points should be strategically be used to combat potential problems? located?
-What is the availability and capacity of recycling facilities?
-Financing: how will the DRS be funded?
-Are
+Whether reverse vending machines (RVMs) - automated machines that utilise advanced technology to identify, sort, collect and process used beverage containers - or manual collection systems would be preferred?
+Where collection points should be strategically located?
+The availability and capacity of recycling facilities?